SkillsFundingAgency/das-vacancy-analytics/README.md

 #### Using docker hosted containers <a href="usingDocker"></a>
 The default development environment uses docker containers to host it's dependencies (outside of Azure EventHub).

-* SqlDb (hosted in a Linux :penguin: container if an existing installed SQL Server/LocalDB is not being used
+* SqlDb (hosted in a Linux :penguin: container if an existing installed SQL Server/LocalDB is not being used.
 * [Azurite](https://github.com/Azure/Azurite) (Cross platform Azure Storage Emulator) if an existing installed Azure Storage Emulator is not being used to emulate external storage queue.
 * Redis and ELK containers - These are created purely for logging from the app into a logstash pipeline for viewing/monitoring in Kibana.
 (Not essential)

-To start the containers copy the `docker-compose.yml` and `.docker` file from [das-recruit](https://github.com/SkillsFundingAgency/das-recruit/tree/master/setup/containers) to a directory of your choice and then run the following from the directory:
+To start the containers copy the [`docker-compose.yml`](https://github.com/SkillsFundingAgency/das-recruit/tree/master/setup/containers/docker-compose.yml) and [`.docker`](https://github.com/SkillsFundingAgency/das-recruit/tree/master/setup/containers/) file and folder from [das-recruit](https://github.com/SkillsFundingAgency/das-recruit/tree/master/setup/containers) to a directory of your choice and then run the following from the directory:

 >`docker-compose up -d`